Mascarpone Cream with Pasteurized Eggs (Pâte à Bombe)

-The mascarpone cream with pasteurized eggs is the ultimate holiday cream: soft, velvety, stable, and very safe to eat thanks to the pâte à bombe, the professional base that allows pasteurization of the yolks with a water and sugar syrup at 250°F.
+Mascarpone cream with pasteurized eggs is the ultimate holiday cream: soft, velvety, stable, and very safe to eat thanks to the pâte à bombe, the professional base that pasteurizes the yolks with a water and sugar syrup heated to 250°F.

-It’s the cream that everyone loves at Christmas and during the holidays: you can use it to fill pandoro, accompany classic or chocolate panettone, fill Christmas logs, delicious glasses, festive tiramisu, semifreddo, crumble, profiteroles, or as a last-minute dessert served with pistachio granules or chocolate flakes.
+It’s the cream that everyone goes crazy for at Christmas and during the holidays: you can use it to fill pandoro, accompany classic or chocolate panettone, fill Yule logs, delicious cups, tiramisù, semifreddos, crumbles, profiteroles, or as a last-minute dessert served with chopped pistachios or chocolate flakes.

-It is prepared in a few minutes and remains light, whipped, and stable, perfect even to prepare in advance — a real lifesaver when you have guests!
+It takes just a few minutes to prepare and remains light, whipped, and stable, perfect for making in advance — a real lifesaver when you have guests!

 If you’re looking for more delicious recipes, take a look here